OthankQ/100-days-of-code/r1-log.md

 ### R2D44

 Learned more about functions and classes in Swift.
 Started watching @CodeWithChris videos on Swift basics and app creating using Xcode.
 Hoping to acquire some knowledge and skills by the end of the videos, enough to do things on my own

+### R2D45

+More practice with constraints  and layout in Xcode.
+Also studied more on classes, initializers in Swift and inheritance.
+Want to start my own project but quite not getting where to start.